Museum of the Moon is a new touring artwork by UK artist Luke Jerram.

 Luke Jerram’s multidisciplinary practice involves the creation of sculptures, installations and live arts projects.
 Living in the UK but working internationally for 20 years, Jerram has created a number of extraordinary art projects which have excited and inspired people around the globe.
 Find out more through his main website here.

-*The 5.5GB image used to create the 120dpi moon artwork, was created by the Astrogeology Science Centre in the USA.
+*The massive 21meter wide, high resolution image used to create the moon artwork, was created by the Astrogeology Science Centre in the USA.
 The imagery was taken by a NASA satellite carrying the Lunar Reconnaissance Orbiter Camera launched in 2010.